Dennis Levine: Insider trading

 On June 5, 1986, Levine was forced to plead guilty to securities fraud, tax evasion and perjury.
 Like all of the defendants charged, he agreed to co-operate with the government investigation to expose the other members of his group.
 Levine also settled the SEC's charges, agreeing to disgorge $11.5 million—at the time, the largest such penalty in SEC history.
 He also agreed to a lifetime ban from the securities industry.
 Levine also agreed to pay $2 million in back taxes out of the amount he disgorged to the SEC.

 Subsequently, Levine directly implicated powerful arbitrageur Ivan Boesky, and information from the Boesky case also implicated another prominent player in the mergers and acquisitions circle, Martin Siegel.
 Both Boesky and Siegel subsequently pleaded guilty.
 Due in part to this co-operation, federal judge Gerald Goettel imposed a lenient sentence of two years in prison and a $362,000 fine.
 However, since Levine had been stripped of nearly all of his liquid assets by the SEC and IRS, Goettel did not "commit" the fines, meaning that he would not be held in contempt of court if he left prison without paying them.
 At sentencing, Goettel said that Levine had helped expose "a nest of vipers on Wall Street", of which Levine himself had been a part of.

-Levine said that after his arrest, he seriously considered fighting the charges, claiming that the government circumvented Bahamian law in order to obtain most of the evidence against him (even though he was guilty), including records of his phone calls.
-However, he said, the possibility of additional charges in a superseding indictment—possibly including the powerful Racketeer Influenced and Corrupt Organizations Act — and concern about the effects on his family over his actions that led to this situation - led him to reconsider.
+Levine said that after his arrest, he seriously considered fighting the charges.
+He claimed that the government circumvented Bahamian law in order to obtain most of the evidence against him (even though he was guilty), including records of his phone calls.
+However, he said, the possibility of additional charges in a superseding indictment—possibly including the powerful Racketeer Influenced and Corrupt Organizations Act — and concern about the effects on his family led him to conclude this was a battle he could not win.
 Levine recalled that his lawyer, Arthur Liman, told him that if he went to trial, he faced up to 20 years in prison if found guilty and the loss of everything he owned.

 The SEC and the US Attorney's office conducted investigations that soon extended well beyond Levine's trading group.
 There seemed to be an entire web of relationships among Wall Street professionals exchanging information and other favors, including the parking of stock, the accumulation of stock to pressure a firm's management and stock price, all unrelated to Levine.
-Well known market participants were soon caught up in the investigations, including Siegel, Boesky and the Goldman Sachs senior partner and arbitrageur Robert Freeman.
+Well known market participants were soon caught up in the investigations, including Siegel, Boesky and the powerful Goldman Sachs senior partner and head of arbitrage Robert Freeman.
 The investigations also indirectly led to Michael Milken who was highly influential in the junk bond market at the time.
 In 1991, Levine wrote the book Inside Out—an Insiders Account of Wall Street.